-- b.
-To consider any breaches of the Bank's risk tolerance and each of the approved risk type limits and to recommend whether the Board should approve the reduction plan and/or ratify the excess request. - To evaluate the Bank's risk profile and risk monitoring, in particular with respect to the following: - a.
-Risk appetite; - b.
-Performance vs. risk tolerance; - c.
-Risk trends; - d.
-Risk concentrations; - e.
-Allowance for loan losses; - f.
-Key performance indicators for risk; and - g.
-Capital adequacy. - To review the Bank's liquidity profile and recommend the overall liquidity risk framework (including risk tolerance) to the Board, including the results of different stress tests and test assumptions. - To evaluate the appropriateness of the Bank's risk measurement systems such as, but not limited to, the following: - a.
-Daily Value at Risk and any significant credit risk measurement system such as Internal Rating System; and - b.
-Risk and Control Self-Assessment (RCSA) of Operational Risk.
+- Unbiased assessment of the quality of individual credits and aggregate credit portfolio, including appropriateness of credit risk rating, classification and adequacy of allowance for loan losses by way of independent credit review. - To evaluate annually the Bank's internal risk control framework through ICAAP process to satisfy itself on the design and completeness of the framework relative to the Bank's activities and risk profile. - To review the Bank's liquidity profile and recommend the overall liquidity risk framework (including Risk Tolerance) to the Board, including the results of different stress tests and test assumptions. - To evaluate the appropriateness of the Bank's risk measurement systems such as but not limited to the following: - Daily Value at Risk and any significant credit risk measurement system such as Internal Rating System - Risk and Control Self-Assessment of Operational Risk - To undertake other duties/functions that may be assigned.